pwtail/readme/README.md

 To work around that, people usually use [nest_asyncio](https://github.com/erdewit/nest_asyncio), which patches asyncio.

 To my surprise, the greenlet approach works in the REPL **out of the box**.
-Even in the regular Python REPL, pdb!
+Even in the regular Python REPL, even in pdb!
 `nest_asyncio` is not required.

 Some integration with IPython will still be needed, when it's just code you type in the REPL, not the one being run